trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 The Wallet API is the main interface for interacting with a cloud wallet.
 It is primarly used when you're providing custom wallet experience and building your own digital wallet integration.
 If you'd like to use Trinsic's integrated cloud wallet app, you likely won't need to use this API.

+!!! question "Migrating from Account API?"

+    Check out our [migration guide](/learn/resources/migrate-account) on how to migrate your code that uses the deprecated Account API.

 ---

 ## Create Wallet